Ebendorferstraße 6/4, 1010 Vienna, phone +43 (0)1 402 53 41

 Make an appointment

-You are a heterosexual or lesbian couple and you want a baby.
+You are a heterosexual or female same sex couple and you want a baby.
 For more than a year this wish has remained unfulfilled.
-The medical clarification of the causes of your infertility has shown that pregnancy can only be achieved with the help of modern fertility treatment.
-Social security agencies do not cover the costs of these treatments.
-For this reason, since the year 2000, fertility couples have been able to benefit from the IVF Fund, which supports the financing of IVF treatment.
-The Fund will pay 70% of the costs if certain conditions are met.
+The medical clarification of the causes of your infertility has shown that pregnancy can only be achieved with the help of modern fertility treatments.
+Medical insurance does not cover the costs of these treatments.
+For this reason, since the year 2000, fertility couples have been able to benefit from the IVF Fund, which supports the financing of IVF treatments.
+The Fund will cover 70% of the costs if certain conditions are met.

-WHO IS ENTITLED TO REIMBURSEMENT THROUGH THE IVF FUND?
+WHO IS ENTITLED TO SUPPORT FROM THE IVF FUND?

 The IVF Fund Act provides for the following conditions:

-• Same-sex couples are entitled to benefits if the woman, who will carry the child, meets the necessary medical conditions .
+• Same-sex couples are entitled to benefits if the woman who will carry the child, meets the medical requirements

 • Diagnosed female sterility, due to endometriosis, Fallopian tube obstruction or polycystic ovarian syndrome.